cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 #### Pre-Questionnaire Results

 A total of 10 students (5 females and 5 males) participated in the study.
 The pre-questionnaire responses provided information on their demographics, proficiency with computers, and previous experience using virtual patient simulators.
-Out of the 10 students, only 3 had prior exposure to the Virtual Patient Simulator (VPS), while the remaining 7 had never used it before.
+Out of the 10 students, only 3 had prior exposure to the VPS, while the remaining 7 had never used it before.
 Additionally, none of the participants had experience with other online simulators for educational purposes.

 - **Computer Proficiency**: The students rated their proficiency with computers at an average of 3.5 on a 5-point Likert scale, indicating a moderate to high level of comfort with using technology.
 - **Frequency of Using Web-Based Learning**: The average score of 3.8 suggests that students regularly engage with web-based platforms for learning, highlighting their familiarity with digital learning tools.